Please use another Browser

 Paulaner used the TECHNOMATIX simulation tool to ensure that the plant engineering went smoothly at the new brewing location.

 To compare brewing scenarios and to determine the optimum setup, the brewing process was simulated.

 What is still a vision for the future?
 What is already reality?
-Learn how the different branches of the process industry are already benefiting from the digitalization megatrend.
+Learn how the different branches of the process industry are already benefiting from the digitalisation megatrend.
 And what opportunities this presents for us all and for our daily lives.
-Digitalization provides answers to current issues for all industries.
+Digitalisation provides answers to current issues for all industries.